 - Vet EN

-· recognise and differentiate the different infectious disease,
+· recognise and differentiate the different infectious diseases,

-· introduce measures in order to prevent spreading of infectious diseases,
+· introduce measures in order to prevent spread of infectious diseases,

 · collect samples to laboratory diagnostic examination, transport them to the laboratory, and evaluate the results of the laboratory diagnostic examinations,

 · introduce measures in order to prevent human infections,

 · inform the owner and the workers in contact with the animals on further treatment and prevention,